pucka/placerichie/README.md

 placerichie
 ===========

-A image placeholder service containing only pictures of Lionel Richie
+A placeholder repository for an image placeholder service containing only pictures of Lionel Richie